Harnessing Information

 For IoT with 5G communication, he and his research team are working to meet the challenges of achieving secure and ultra-reliable low-latency communications for the industrial IoT.
 “For industrial applications, especially in the power grid, the IoT needs to be super-robust against security threats and ultra-reliable with close-to-zero data communication errors and milli-second-level round-trip delay,” explains Dr. Dong.
 “For the part of deep learning and big-data process, our research aims to solve the problem of distributed deep learning that can be implemented in intelligence edge devices instead of the cloud.
 Training a deep neural network on a single machine, even with the current GPU and multicore-CPU hardware, can take an impractically long time.
 The computation is very demanding.
 Distributed methods are crucial for applying deep learning in many practical IoT areas.”

 Dr. Dong and his team’s research is of special significance now because it attempts to solve practical — albeit difficult — problems of what Dr. Dong calls ABC technology.
 “I call it ABC technology — AI, Big data, and Communication/Connection,” he says.
-“I believe the ABC technology will change our lives and societies in a way that is unimageable today.”
+“I believe the ABC technology will change our lives and societies in a way that is unimaginable today.”

 If you can imagine what a smart city of tomorrow might look like, you may be able to begin to imagine some of the fruits of Dr. Dong’s research labors with applications toward the concept of smart cities — to which the smart power grid is fundamental.